natemcmaster/blog/_posts/dev/2015-03-14-installing-aspnet5.md

 title: Installing ASP.NET 5 (beta 3)
 subtitle: Installing VS 2015 and the ASP.NET 5 CLI tools
 date: 2015-03-14 9:10:00
+tags:
+ - aspnetcore
 ---

 The easiest, but slowest, way to install ASP.NET 5 is through Visual Studio 2015.

 Alternatively, you can install the command line tools by following the instructions below.
 These are instructions are for the **beta 3** versions of the tools as posted on [ASP.NET 5 on GitHub](https://github.com/aspnet/home).
 Beginning with **beta 4** these will be obsolete.